SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 ..
 QUESTION: is it correct to refer to 'is' and 'as' as 'operators'?
    Or is there some better name we could use?

+..
+TODO: you can also use "is" within a switch statement… case is SomeClass:
+   …and there's talk of implementing this for "as" too… case let c as SomeClass:
+   This chapter should definitely talk about the former, and should also mention the latter if it is implemented.

 .. _TypeCasting_Downcasting:

 Downcasting